Shobdon Court: History

 The Shobdon estate was bought in 1705 by Sir James Bateman, Lord Mayor of London and Governor of the Bank of England, who replaced the Jacobean house with a new Palladian style building.
 On his death in 1718, it passed to his son William Bateman, 1st Viscount Bateman, and was inherited in turn by the latter's son, John Bateman, 2nd Viscount Bateman, who put it in the care of his brother Richard.
 When John died in 1802 the Viscountcy became extinct, and Shobdon Court passed to a relative, William Hanbury, who was ennobled as Baron Bateman in 1837 after having changed his name to Bateman-Hanbury.

 The estate was passed down through the Bateman-Hanbury family until the 3rd Lord Bateman died in 1931.
 On his death, the Baronetage also became extinct, and the estate was sold.
 The Shobdon Court house was demolished in 1933, but the service and stable blocks were converted to apartments.
 Both the service block and the stable block are now Grade II listed buildings.

 World War II

 During the Second World War, the remaining court buildings we requisitioned and formed the officers quarters for the then RAF Shobdon.
 One of the legacies of this was the construction of an on-site squash court, which still exists today.

 Church and arches

 The estate's church, St John's, was completely rebuilt between 1749 and 1752 for John Bateman, 2nd Viscount Bateman, in a Rococo style.
 Simon Jenkins, in his book England's Thousand Best Churches, considers the interior "a complete masterpiece [of] English Rococo".
 It is a Grade I listed building.

-Arches from the interior of the church were removed in the 18th century to form an eye-catcher in the grounds of the Court.